FooBarWidget/debian-packaging-for-the-modern-developer/tutorial-3/README.md

    In our case, we specify build-essential because we need a C compiler, and debhelper at least version 9.

    `dpkg-buildpackage` checks whether all Build-Dependencies are installed, and refuses to continue if any is missing.
-There are even tools out there which will automatically install all Build-Dependencies; you will learn these tools in later tutorials.
+There are even [tools out there which will automatically install all Build-Dependencies](http://manpages.ubuntu.com/manpages/xenial/man1/mk-build-deps.1.html); you will learn these tools in later tutorials.

  * Changed the "Architecture" field from "all" (package works on all architectures, does not require compilation) to "any" (package can be compiled for any Debian/Ubuntu-supported architecture).

  * Removed the Python dependency.

  * Added two dependencies: `${shlibs:Depends}, ${misc:Depends}`.
-These are magic keywords that are substituted by `dh_gencontrol`. `dh_gencontrol` scans all the binary files in our package root directory, automatically infers any shared library dependencies that they have, and assigns them to these variables.
+These are magic keywords that are substituted by `dh_makeshlibs` and `dh_gencontrol`.

+   `dh_makeshlib` scans all the binary files in our package root directory, automatically infers any shared library dependencies that they have, and assigns them to these variables.
+When `dh_gencontrol` generates a control file, it substitutes these variables using the information inferred by `dh_makeshlibs`.

    Our example program is a C program, so it depends on glibc.
 Indeed, `dh_gencontrol` substitutes these keywords with "glibc".

  * Updated the description.